xxKeoxx/emby_to_vudu_on_roku/README.md

 https://emby.media/

 I hope to have future releases no longer need the Chrome requirement, but I want to have a working release for everyone first.
+Note:  Hopefully future releases will not Require hubitat, I just had an app on there that would give me an MVP